 One of the SCCM features is to inventory hardware information from devices that are managed by the SCCM client.
 It’s not very difficult to enable and configure the hardware inventory client settings in SCCM.
 Once the devices received next machine policy and hardware inventory scan, data will start to populate in your SCCM database.

-However, one thing not too obvious with the hardware inventory information, is to see all the data of a device in a one pager.
-There’s several ways to do it, some more difficult then others, but we will show you how.
+However, one thing not too obvious with the hardware inventory information is to see all the data of a device in a one pager.
+There’s several ways to do it, some more difficult than others, but we will show you how.

 The first one is the Resource Explorer tool.
 It’s a tool accessible directly within the console and which don’t require any additional third party tool to be installed.
 It’s built-in in the console, it’s pretty easy to use and very useful during troubleshooting.

 - To open the Resource Explorer, open the SCCM console and navigate to Assets and Compliance / Devices

 - Right click on any device and select Start then Resource Explorer

 The Resource Explorer tool will open and by expanding each sections, you will be able to find any hardware inventory information related to a device.